superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Function to calculate the similarity matrix for sentence embeddings

-In summary, the **`calculateSimilarityMatrix`** function computes a similarity matrix for a set of sentences by comparing the embeddings of each sentence with all other sentences.
-The matrix contains similarity scores for all possible sentence pairs and is used for further visualization or analysis.
+The **`calculateSimilarityMatrix`** function computes a similarity matrix for a set of sentences by comparing the embeddings of each sentence with all other sentence embeddings.
+The matrix contains similarity scores for all possible sentence pairs.
+You can use it to perform further visualization and analysis.

-This code snippet defines a JavaScript function named **`calculateSimilarityMatrix`**.
-This function is memoized using the **`useCallback`** hook, indicating that its behavior will remain consistent across renders unless its dependencies change.
+This function is memoized using the **`useCallback`** hook, which ensures that its behavior will remain consistent across renders unless its dependencies change.

 ```tsx
  // Calculates similarity matrix for sentence embeddings